 The Knife River-Larsmont Sanitary District was formed May 8, 2001, pursuant to Minn.
-Stat. §§ 115.18 to 115.37.
+Stat. §§ 115.18 to 115.37 (see now, Minn.
+Stat., ch.
+442a).
 The District was created for the purpose of promoting the public health and welfare by providing an adequate and efficient means of collecting, conveying, pumping, treating, and disposing of domestic sewage and industrial waste within the District.
 The District is governed by a five-member Board.
 Each member of the Board must be a voter residing in the District.